 After authentication is successful, Citrix SD-WAN polls Azure for obtaining a list of Azure virtual WAN resources, which you created in the first step after logging into Azure portal.
-The WAN resources represents your entire network in Azure.
+The WAN resources represent your entire network in Azure.
 It contains links to all Hubs that you would like to have within this WAN.
 WANs are isolated from each other and cannot contain a common hub or connections between two different hubs in different WAN resources.

 To associate branch sites and Azure WAN resources:

 A Branch site needs to be associated with Azure WAN resources to establish IPsec tunnels.
-One Branch can be connected to multiple Hubs within an Azure virtual WAN resource and one Azure virtual WAN resource can be connected with multiple on premise branch sites.
+One Branch can be connected to multiple Hubs within an Azure virtual WAN resource and one Azure virtual WAN resource can be connected with multiple on-premise branch sites.
 Create single rows for each Branch to Azure Virtual WAN resource deployments.

 To add multiple sites: